PART 2 - UNRAVELING THE TRAUMA

 KEY CHAPTER TAKEAWAY #2

-It occurs when individuals encounter distressing events or dynamics within a religious context that lead to long-lasting negative effects on their well-being.
+It occurs when individuals encounter distressing events or dynamics within a religious context that lead to long-lasting adverse effects on their well-being.

 There’s no doubt religious trauma is serious and can have lasting effects.
 Often, it leaves cracks in the foundation of the most sacred parts of our soul.